atsaloli/cf-health-check/cf-health-check.md

 -	(Do) Do you have a “default_repository” defined in case you have to examine history of changes to files managed by CFEngine?
 -	(Do) Do you delegate responsibility if appropriate in your organization?
 Do you vet and agglomerate policy from different sources?

+## Section II
-Section II - based on “CFEngine Enterprise Best Practices” (https://docs.cfengine.com/latest/enterprise-cfengine-guide-best-practices.html):
+Section II is based on “CFEngine Enterprise Best Practices” (https://docs.cfengine.com/latest/enterprise-cfengine-guide-best-practices.html):

 -	(Do) Does your CFEngine Hub integrate with a version control repository?
 -	(Do) Is your source code in version control?
 Are you using version control following modern best practices (e.g. branch and merge workflows)?
 -	(Do) Are you running your CFEngine Postgres database on dedicated SSD for best performance?
 -	(Do) Do you set “splaytime” to reduce load on your hub?

+## Section III
-Section III - based on our experience:
+Section III isbased on our experience:

 -	Hub server health and server utilization within normal parameters with room to spare
 -	Do you have more than one hub in case your hub dies or has hardware issues?
 -	Do you clean up your hub to remove entries for nodes that have been decommissioned (to improve hub performance and increase readability for humans)?